nocom-Solutions/.github/profile/README.md

 ## 🚀 Key Projects

-Here’s a taste of what you’ll find across our repos:
+Here’s a taste of what we've made across our repos:

 - **nocom_Utilities_Bot**
   A full-featured Discord bot written in C# (.NET 8) using Discord.Net.
 Includes moderation tools, status APIs, welcome systems, and more.